How frequently does Learnosity release new versions?

 |Receives critical security, performance and bug fixes for||N/A||24 months|

 |Start of End of Life (EOL)||N/A||24 months|

 |Sunset date and removal||N/A||30 months|

 When do LTS versions go end of life (EOL)?

-As mentioned in the table on this page, LTS versions have a 16 month lifespan for general security updates, performance updates and bug fixes.
-After that, they will receive critical security updates, performance updates and bug fixes until their end of life date at 24 months from first release.
+LTS versions have a sixteen-month lifespan for general security updates, performance updates and bug fixes.
+After which, they will only receive critical bug, security, or performance updates until their end-of-life date (24 months from the initial release).